-The Action includes construction of the proposed mine site (including access road and rail spur) and an ETL.
+The Action includes construction of a water supply pipeline and ETL.
 As detailed in Section 1.15, these aspects will be subject to separate referrals.

 Section 2 - Matters of National Environmental Significance

 Describe the affected area and the likely impacts of the proposal, emphasising the relevant matters protected by the EPBC Act.
 Refer to relevant maps as appropriate.
 The interactive map tool can help determine whether matters of national environmental significance or other matters protected by the EPBC Act are likely to occur in your area of interest.
 Consideration of likely impacts should include both direct and indirect impacts.